Skip to content

 • The killing of James Te Mautaranui Fulloon for breaching the aukati; and,

-• The invasion of Ngāti Awa by a Crown and allied iwi force of 500 men to capture the killers of Volkner and Fulloon.
+• The invasion of Ngāti Awa by a Crown and allied Iwi force of 500 men to capture the killers of Volkner and Fulloon.

-The Ngāti Awa Raupatu Report.
+The Ngāti Awa Raupatu Report

-This report concerns the hapū or tribes of the Rangitaiki district, the raupatu or confiscation of some 245,000 acres of their lands from the hills beyond the original course of the Tarawera River to Ohiwa Harbour, and consequential land reorganisation and relocations.
+This report concerns the hapū or tribes of the Rangitāiki district, the Raupatu or confiscation of some 245,000 acres of their lands from the hills beyond the original course of the Tarawera River to Ōhiwa Harbour, and consequential land reorganisation and relocations.

 This report outlines our WAI46 Record of Inquiry which is the collection of documents submitted by parties involved in the WAI46 claim.